 Sleep experts recommend that adults receive 7-9 hours of sleep each night to maintain their physical and mental health, but what happens when our job is preventing us from getting a full night’s rest?

-Interestingly enough, research from a study by the Perelman School of Medicine at the University of Pennsylvania reveals a possible link between high-activity jobs like construction work, and sleep deprivation.
+Interestingly enough, research from a study of the Perelman School of Medicine at the University of Pennsylvania reveals a possible link between high-activity jobs like construction work, and sleep deprivation.
 Some might assume that high-activity workers since they’re constantly engaged in physical activity, would sleep like a rock when they return home after a long day.

-Results from the Penn study, however, and perhaps from your own personal experience, suggest otherwise.
+Results from the Penn study, however, and perhaps from your own experience, suggest otherwise.
 University researchers studied the sleep habits of over 17,000 professionals whose jobs were classified as low, moderate, and or high-activity.
 The individuals in the low activity job category sat or stood for most of the duration of their workday, while those in the moderate category like UPS delivery drivers spent the majority of their time at work walking.
-Lastly, the high-activity category was reserved for those whose job descriptions mostly consisted of manual labor.
+Lastly, the high-activity category was reserved for those whose job descriptio0s mostly consisted of manual labour.

 Compared to the professionals in low activity roles, those with high-activity jobs were more likely to be short sleepers, or in other words, sleep less than the recommended 7 hours a night.
-If you’re somebody who works in hard labor, you might’ve already noticed the toll your job takes on your quality of sleep.
+If you’re somebody who works in hard labour, you might’ve already noticed the toll your job takes on your quality of sleep.
 So, what exactly is there to do about it?

 Researchers have offered three possible explanations on why high-activity workers aren’t sleeping as much as their office-working counterparts:

 - These types of jobs require long hours that may interfere with a full night’s sleep.

 - The stress from high-activity jobs keeps you awake in bed at night.